kyma-project/kyma/docs/security/08-03-add-connector.md

 </div>

->**TIP:** The **useStaticConnector** parameter defines if the connector picker screen is displayed.
-The default value is `true`, which allows the user to choose the login method between the added connector and the Dex static user store.
-Set it to `false` to disable the Dex static user store.
+>**TIP:** The **dex.useStaticConnector** parameter set to `false` overrides the default configuration and disables the Dex static user store.
+As a result, you can login to the cluster using only the registered connectors.
+If you want to keep the Dex static user store enabled, remove the **dex.useStaticConnector** parameter from the ConfigMap template.

 ## Configure authorization rules for the GitHub connector